 Conrad Veidt as Major Strasser — It has been reported, though not verified, that Veidt identified himself as Jewish on Nazi questionnaires as an act of protest.

-Veidt's wife was Jewish and Veidt himself was a target due to, among other things, performing in a pro-gay rights film in the 1920s.
-He donated a large amount of his personal fortune, and a fair chunk of his paycheck from this movie, to the English war effort.
+Veidt's wife was Jewish and Veidt himself was a target due to, among other things, starring in a pro-gay rights film in 1919.
+If you read Strasser as Armored Closet Gay, that might be because Veit was bisexual himself, yet another reason for the Nazis to hate his guts.
+There were rants in Nazi papers at the time claiming that because of the aforementioned gay rights movie and his other human rights films (including ones clamoring for women's reproductive rights), he was responsible for making young Germans boys and girls homosexual and promiscuous.
+A lifelong supporter of human rights and liberal causes, he donated a large amount of his personal fortune, and a fair chunk of his paycheck from this movie to the English war effort.

 Ironically, all of the German actors in the film were either Jews or German expatriates who fled the country when the Nazis took over, only to play Nazis in Hollywood—which most of them (Veidt in particular) were pleased to do, seeing it as a form of resistance by telling the world what the Nazis were like.